 Product marketing is extremely important, especially for tech companies and early-stage startups.
 The role of product marketers typically focuses more on prospects who are close to making a purchase decision, along with understanding the needs of current customers and incorporating them into product development.
 Here are eight ways you can improve your strategy to see better numbers within the next quarter.

 Product marketing generally targets prospects who are closer to actually making a purchase.
-Review your conversion funnel and see where your product team can make the most impact, both before and after the customer converts.
+Review the process your customers go through before they buy and see where your product team can make the most impact, both before and after the customer converts.

-Here’s an example of where you might see your product marketing at different stages of the funnel:
+Here’s an example of where you might focus your product marketing at different stages of the customer journey:

 2. Pinpoint Product Use Cases

-Not to be confused with use cases in product engineering, these marketing use cases are simply things your customers will use the product to accomplish.
+An important tool for targeting specific customer segments, these marketing use cases are simply things your customers will do with your product.
 For example, Adobe Marketing Cloud clearly lists its use cases here.

-Build a document with each use case and which customer segment they serve.
+Build a document with each use case and identify which customers they serve.
 It will be a great reference for your internal team as you come up with messaging for different markets and launch targeted campaigns.
 It’s also a fantastic way to anchor your messaging throughout your website.

 3. Publish Case Studies and Testimonials